 Remember, these are the 2 ingredients that are a part of Hawaii’s sunscreen ban.

-Ingredients for Sheer Zinc dry-touch sunscreen – NO oxybenzone, NO octinoxate
+Ingredients for Sheer Zinc dry-touch sunscreen – WITHOUT oxybenzone, WITHOUT octinoxate

 aka BUY THIS for the best reef-safe Neutrogena sunscreen